apollographql/apollo-client/README.md

 # [Apollo client](http://dev.apollodata.com/) [![npm version](https://badge.fury.io/js/apollo-client.svg)](https://badge.fury.io/js/apollo-client) [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack)

-**The master branch is the beta version of Apollo Client 2.0.
-To find the current @latest, take a look at the `latest` branch.
-For update information, check out the [upgrade guide](Upgrade.md).**

-**The documentation site still references the 1.0 API until we are out of beta for 2.0.**

 Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
 It allows you to easily build UI components that fetch data via GraphQL.
 To get the most value out of `apollo-client`, you should use it with one of its view layer integrations.